Addiction Therapy

 Gambling addiction affects 1-3% of adults of all ages (men more often than women).
 With legislation changes, the UK gambling market is steadily growing.
 In 2018-2019 the British gambling industry made £14.4 billion and it’s estimated that 32% of the population gamble weekly.
 Gambling addiction is estimated to cost the UK up to £1.2 billion per year.
 There are an estimated 300-540k problem gamblers in the UK.
 Liz Ritchie, of the Gambling with Lives charity, says that “There are 250-650 gambling-related suicides per year in the UK and suicides by young people are rising.”

-Matt Hancock, the UK Secretary for Health and Social Care said, “Too much screen time could have a damaging impact on our children’s lives.
-Whether it’s social media or video games, children should enjoy them safely and as part of a lifestyle that includes exercise and socialising in the real world.”
-The gaming industry is worth (over $150 billion) more than film, music and publishing combined with the majority of gamers between 28 and 35 years old.
+Matt Hancock, the former UK Secretary for Health and Social Care, highlighted the potential risks of excessive screen time, stating: “Too much screen time could have a damaging impact on our children’s lives.
+Whether it’s social media or video games, children should enjoy them safely and as part of a lifestyle that includes exercise and socialising in the real world” (BBC, 2018).
+With the gaming industry valued at over $200 billion as of 2023, surpassing the combined revenue of the film, music, and publishing industries (Statista, 2023), the potential for widespread impact is immense.
+The majority of gamers fall within the age bracket of 28 to 35 years old, although younger individuals represent a significant and vulnerable demographic.

 Eating disorders